-ORLANDO, FL - Florida's housing market reported rising median prices and more new listings in January, according to the latest housing data released by Florida Realtors.
+ORLANDO, FL - Florida's housing market reported more closed sales, higher median prices, more new listings and fewer all-cash closed sales in August, according to the latest housing data released by Florida Realtors.
+Closed sales of single-family homes statewide totaled 25,070 last month, up 8.2 percent from August 2015.

-Sales of single-family homes statewide totaled 16,564 last month, down 1.3 percent compared to January 2017.
-Meanwhile, the statewide median sales price for single-family existing homes was $240,000, up 9.1 percent from the previous year, according to data from Florida Realtors Research Department in partnership with local Realtor boards/associations.
-The statewide median price for condo-townhouse properties in January was $179,900, up 11.7 percent over the year-ago figure.
+The statewide median sales price for single-family existing homes last month was $225,000, up 12.6 percent from the previous year, according to data from Florida Realtors research department in partnership with local Realtor boards/associations.
+The statewide median price for townhouse-condo properties in August was $160,000, up 6.7 percent over the year-ago figure.

-January marked 73 consecutive months that the statewide median sales prices for both single-family homes and townhouse-condo properties rose year-over-year.
+In August, statewide median sales prices for both single-family homes and townhouse-condo properties rose year-over-year for the 57th month in a row, Veissi noted.
 The median is the midpoint; half the homes sold for more, half for less.

-Looking at Florida's condo-townhouse market, statewide closed sales totaled 7,634 last month, up 5.9 percent compared to January 2017.
-Closed sales data reflected fewer short sales and foreclosures last month: Short sales for condo-townhouse properties declined 32.5 percent and foreclosures fell 36.3 percent year-to-year; short sales for single-family homes dropped 46 percent and foreclosures fell 43 percent year-to-year.
+Looking at Florida's townhouse-condo market, statewide closed sales totaled 9,484 last month, up 3.3 percent compared to August 2015.
+Closed sales data reflected fewer short sales and cash-only sales in August: Short sales for townhouse-condo properties declined 37.4 percent while short sales for single-family homes dropped 37.3 percent.
 Closed sales may occur from 30- to 90-plus days after sales contracts are written.

-January's for-sale inventory remained tight with a 3.9-months' supply for single-family homes and a 5.9-months' supply for condo-townhouse properties, according to Florida Realtors.
+Inventory was at a 4.2-months' supply in August for single-family homes and at a 5.8-months' supply for townhouse-condo properties, according to Florida Realtors.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 4.03 percent in January 2018, down from the 4.15 percent averaged during the same month a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.44 percent in August 2016, significantly lower than the 3.91 percent average recorded during the same month a year earlier.

 To see the full statewide housing activity reports, go to Florida Realtors Media Center.